May 4, 2025

 Tab Settings tab:

 And then, you will see a report that looks like this.
-On these pages, there is an embedded youtube video player embedded, and I can see how often those videos are played.
+On these pages, there is a YouTube video player embedded, and I can see how often those videos are played.

 If you want to learn more about how to use the Exploration report, read/watch this.